TritonDataCenter/rfd/rfd/0027/README.md

     Copyright 2016 Joyent
 -->

-# RFD 0027 Triton Container Monitoring
+# RFD 0027 Triton Container Monitor
 ## Introduction
 Presently, Triton does not offer a always-on mechanism for engineers and operators to collect metrics about their containers and have them ingested by